AUTOMATIC1111/stable-diffusion-webui/README.md

 *Note*: **nVidia/CUDA** and **AMD/ROCm** are auto-detected is present and available, but for any other use case specify required parameter explicitly or wrong packages may be installed as installer will assume CPU-only environment

-Full startup sequence is logged in `setup.log`, so if you encounter any issues, please check it first
+Full startup sequence is logged in `webui.log`, so if you encounter any issues, please check it first

 Below is partial list of all available parameters, run `webui --help` for the full list: